SAP-samples/btp-azure-opensap/Week4/Unit2/README.md

 With this you have imported sample data to the Azure Data Explorer.
 From here we can a quick query.

-Example:
-*Good work!
+**Good work!
-You successfully finished the configuration of the Azure Data Explorer to be exposed to SAP Analytics Cloud later on.
+You successfully finished the configuration of the Azure Data Explorer to be exposed to SAP Analytics Cloud later on.**